AndProx/AndProx/docs/hacking.md

 $ git clone --recurse-submodules https://github.com/AndProx/AndProx.git
 ```

-Shallow clones won't work.
-If you see missing compile dependencies (eg: `:GraphView`,
-`:usb-serial-for-android`) from Gradle, you probably haven't pulled the submodules.

 **Do not download ZIP files from GitHub.** `git` is used to tag parts of the build process, and its
 metadata is _required._

 > **Note:** GitHub's "Download ZIP" and using `git clone` without `--recurse-submodules` do not
 > download submodules.
+If you see missing compile dependencies (eg: `:GraphView`,
+> `:usb-serial-for-android`) from Gradle, you probably haven't pulled the submodules!

 # Testing / developing AndProx